The federal government faces ‘wicked problems.’ It needs more expertise, a new report says.

 “I don’t think there’s any disagreement that OPM has been in need of reform for years,” said Michael Rigas, the former official, who served as both the OPM acting director and the OMB deputy director for management for most of 2020.

-The OMB deputy position has direct authority over personnel policy under law, he added, and “Congress should revisit that and should make OPM the sole personnel authority in the executive branch,” he said in an interview.
+The OMB deputy position has direct authority over personnel policy under law, he added in an interview, and “Congress should revisit that and should make OPM the sole personnel authority in the executive branch.”

-The Biden administration has repealed numerous Trump administration policies regarding the federal workforce while nominating as OPM director Kiran Arjandas Ahuja, an official of the agency during the Obama administration.
+The Biden administration has repealed numerous Trump administration policies regarding the federal workforce while nominating as OPM director Kiran Arjandas Ahuja, an official at the agency during the Obama administration.
 The nomination has not yet moved in the Senate.

 “We are gratified that the report affirms the importance of a strong, independent and forward-leaning OPM in order to meet the modern human capital management needs of the federal government,” said acting OPM director Kathleen McGettigan, a career official.